serverpod/serverpod_docs/docs/06-concepts/18-testing/02-the-basics.md

 ## Using `sessionBuilder` to set up a test scenario

-The `withServerpod` helper provides a `session` object that helps with setting up different scenarios for tests.
+The `withServerpod` helper provides a `sessionBuilder` object that helps with setting up different scenarios for tests.
 It looks like the following:

 ```dart
 /// A test specific builder to create a [Session] that for instance can be used to call database methods.